-In a previous post, I discussed the limitations found in many existing mortgage infrastructures, which leaves them unable to handle the potentially thousands of different variants of documents that causes headaches for mortgage origination, processing or securitization.
+In a previous post, I discussed the limitations found in many existing mortgage infrastructures, which leaves them unable to handle the potentially thousands of different variants of documents that cause headaches for mortgage origination, processing or securitization.

 To get past these limitations it is necessary to build an infrastructure that includes:

 - A universal repository that is a single source of truth with a consolidated view of ALL information

 - Quick access to new data and new data sources — minimal ETL

 - Support for new data governance and regulatory demands

 - Enterprise data integrity, reliability, and security

 - Ability to handle many billions of documents

 Combining all these into a universal mortgage repository is not a utopian fantasy.
 In this entry, I will delve into work being done at major banking institutions to show how a next-generation system should work.

 The biggest issue in building a repository is the number of different types of documents involved in tracking a mortgage over its possibly 30-year lifespan.
 Just scratching the surface, there are documents on customer information, checking and savings statements, check images, credit reports, and mortgage applications.
 The formats of many of these documents vary from state to state or possibly even from company to company.
 The versions of the documents used today may look very different than the versions existed in 1995 or 2005 and it is necessary to store them all.
 Every time regulations change new versions of many of the documents will be created.